 Do misperceptions about substance misuse exist among Colorado teens?

-As the chart below indicates, research continues to show that Colorado teens are overwhelmingly NOT using alcohol and other drugs.
+As the chart above indicates, research continues to show that Colorado teens are overwhelmingly NOT using alcohol and other drugs.

 What is a survey?